Der Spiegel (website): Company and editorial staff

-Wolfgang Büchner was editor-in-chief of Der Spiegel and Der Spiegel (online) from September 2013 to December 2014.
-Büchner's former deputies, Florian Harms and Barbara Hans, headed Der Spiegel (online) after Büchner left the company.
-On 13 January 2015, Harms was appointed sole editor-in-chief.
-After Florian Harms had to leave the company on 6 December 2016, Barbara Hans was promoted to editor-in-chief.

 History

-Online journalism pioneer

 The news website first went up on 25 October 1994 under the name Spiegel Online, making it the first online presence of an established news magazine, one day before the Time site.
 Spiegel Online started as a service on CompuServe.
 The web domain spiegel.de was established one year later.
 Spiegel Online's content initially consisted of hand-picked articles from the print magazine.
 As early as 1995, however, original content first appeared in a section called "Scanner", which was only available online.
 In the following year, Spiegel Online was relaunched and commenced featuring breaking news as well.

-Rebranding in 2020
+Spiegel Online International, a section featuring articles translated into English, was launched in autumn 2004.
+Wolfgang Büchner was editor-in-chief of the magazine and website from September 2013 to December 2014.
+Büchner's former deputies, Florian Harms and Barbara Hans, headed Der Spiegel after Büchner left the company.
+On 13 January 2015, Harms was appointed sole editor-in-chief.
+Following his departure on 6 December 2016, Hans was promoted to editor-in-chief.
 In 2019, its editorial office was merged with the printed Der Spiegel.
 In January 2020, the website was rebranded, now using the same media brand as the printed format.

 Popularity

-Currently, Der Spiegel (online) is included in the top 30 most-visited websites in Germany.
-It is among the five widest-reaching news website in Germany.
+Der Spiegel is among the top 30 most visited websites in Germany, with record profitability.
+It is the most frequently quoted online media product in the country as of 2014.